Henry Walters: Career

 In New York City, Walters lived with Pembroke and Sarah Jones, two friends he had met in Wilmington, North Carolina.
 Each of them was interested in art, and their town house was filled with their collections.
 Walters seldom returned to Baltimore other than to attend board meetings of the Safe Deposit and Trust Company.

 Three years after Pembroke Jones' death in 1919, Walters married the widow Sarah Jones in 1922.
 They continued living in the Manhattan house surrounded by their art collections.
 Walters died in 1931.

 When his father died in 1894, he bequeathed his collection to Henry Walters, who greatly expanded the scope of acquisitions.
 He purchased the contents of a palace in Rome that contained over 1,700 pieces.
 In September 1900, Henry bought the three houses adjoining the property owned by his father in the Mount Vernon neighborhood of Baltimore, in order to house and display the full collection.
 He had the site designed and adapted as a palazzo-style building, which opened to the public in 1909 as the Walters Art Gallery.

 Walters also donated four public bath houses to the City of Baltimore.
 Walters Bath No. 2 was added to the National Register of Historic Places in 1979.

 Walters envisaged a museum that would fulfill an educational role within the community, but initially made modest additions to his father's collection.
 In 1897, his purchase of a 15th-century Koran, originally thought to be Persian, but now regarded as Indian, may have initiated the manuscript collection.

+In 1899 he purchased the luxury steam yacht Margarita from Anthony J Drexel (built as SY Semiramis by Ramage & Ferguson of Leith in 1889).
+He renamed the ship Narada and used it for his world-wide collecting.

 In 1900 Walters bought Raphael's Madonna of the Candelabra, which had passed through both the Borghese and Bonaparte family collections.
 The U.S. Postal Service featured this painting on its 2011 Christmas stamp.